ciscoheat/superforms-web/src/routes/get-started/+page.md

       return fail(400, { form });
     }

-    // TODO: Do something with the validated data
+    // TODO: Do something with the validated form.data

     return { form };
   }